The Digitalisation of Travel

 Understandably, most travel managers and bookers would like a secure platform which houses all their information.
 From a traveller’s personal information, to travel policies, budgets and reports – you want it all accessible at the touch of a button.

 Real-time reporting has never been easier, and soon Sam will even alert you about unusual things happening in your travel budget.
 If you’re a customer, ask your Account Manager about the latest updates today.

 5. A sustainable ‘reset’

 COVID-19 has been described as the ‘great reset’ – as companies re-examine their values, purpose and policies.
 With fewer flights operating it is clear to see the difference to our environment.
-Whilst there aren't conclusive results for the MEA region just yet, statistics from Eurocontrol show the number of Co2 emissions from flights across Europe in 2020 fell 56.9% in 2020 vs 2019.
+Statistics from Eurocontrol show the number of Co2 emissions from flights across Europe in 2020 fell 56.9% in 2020 vs 2019.